casdoor/casdoor-website/docs/basic/how-to-connect.md

 - `OAuth 2.0 (OIDC)`

 Therefore, your application will talk to Casdoor via OAuth 2.0 (OIDC).
-Specifically, there are two ways for connecting to Casdoor:
+Specifically, there are three ways for connecting to Casdoor:

-1. **Use a standard OIDC client library**: an OIDC client implementation is widely provided in any programming language or framework.
+1. **Standard OIDC client library**: use a standard OIDC client implementation, which is usually widely provided in any programming language or framework.
-2. **Use Casdoor SDK**: Casdoor will provide easy-to-use SDK library on top of OIDC, with supporting extended functionality which are only available in Casdoor.
+2. **Casdoor SDK**: For most programming languages, Casdoor will provide easy-to-use SDK library on top of OIDC, with supporting extended functionality which are only available in Casdoor.
-3. **Use Casdoor plugin**: if your application is built on a platform and Casdoor (or a third-party) has already provided a plugin or middleware for it, then use it.
-It will be much easier to use than directly using Casdoor SDK because it's specially made for the platform.
+3. **Casdoor plugin**: if your application is built on top of a popular platform (like Spring Boot, WordPress, etc.) and Casdoor (or a third-party) has already provided a plugin or middleware for it, then use it.
+It will be much easier to use a plugin than manually invoking Casdoor SDK because the former is specially made for the platform.

 ## Standard OIDC client library